 The Adjudicator’s decision will be regarded as final.

-17. No entrant, teacher or interested party may discuss any aspect of the Festival with an Adjudicator before, during or after classes, except at the invitation of the Adjudicator.
+17. No entrant, teacher or interested party may discuss any aspect of the Eisteddfod with an Adjudicator before, during or after classes, except at the invitation of the Adjudicator.

 18. Every entrant will receive a Performance Certificate and the Adjudicator’s comments.
 After Adjudication, Certificates and Awards will be presented.
 Awards may be withheld if, in the opinion of the Adjudicator, sufficient merit is not shown.

-19. Trophies remain the property of the Northampton Festival and should be returned to the Trophies Secretary one month prior to the next Festival
+19. Trophies remain the property of the Northampton Eisteddfod and should be returned to the Trophies Secretary one month prior to the next Eisteddfod

 20. It is the entrant’s responsibility to ensure that the provisions of the 1956 and 1988 Copyright Acts are observed.
 The Music Publishers’ Association has revised its Code of Practice insofar as Own Choice Works selected from volumes is concerned: When selecting from a publication containing several different works and where the required work is not published separately, one copy may be made for the Adjudicator.
 The copy will be retained by the Festival and destroyed after the event.
 This permission does not apply to set works nor to making copies for Accompanists who must always be given an original copy from which to play.
 Single copies of items may not be photocopied without the prior permission of the Copyright holder.

 For further information please visit the British & International Federation of Festival website: Federation copyright details